Are You Waiting for Someone to Tell You That You Belong?

 Except me.

-That's part of why I went to Barcelona.
+That's part of why I went to Barcelona the following semester.

 But when I came back to America, I had a hunger.
 I didn't want to have to leave the country to be a performer.
 And with that will in my heart, I watched as the system started to open.